iw4p/OpenConnect-Cisco-AnyConnect-VPN-Server-OneKey-ocserv/README.md

 - Unlock User

 ## Usage
-For making connection to your server, you can use `AnyConnect`, `OpenConnect` or other alternatives.
+For making connection to your server, you can use `AnyConnect`, `OpenConnect` or other alternative clients.

 - AnyConnect: [GUI AnyConnect client for available platforms](https://it.umn.edu/vpn-downloads-guides).
 - OpenConnect: [OpenConnect client for Linux](https://computingforgeeks.com/how-to-connect-to-vpn-server-with-openconnect-ssl-vpn-client-on-linux/).